 12 A4 lightweight smooth paper such as tissue paper, brown packaging paper, wrapping paper or newsprint in three different colours

 12 sheets A4 printing paper – Japanese paper recommended (eg Mitsumata Washi 30g)

 2 large tubes of acid free glue stick eg Pritt sticks

 20 sheets A4 photocopy, cartridge or smooth watercolour paper

 1 A4 thick grey card

 Materials boxes for the above are available from the College Craft Shop subject to availability, on a first to order basis.
-The Craft Shop is currently staffed on Mondays only, so allow plenty of time to place and receive your order in advance of the course.
+Please allow at least two weeks to place and receive your order in advance of the course.
 The costs and postage can be discussed when you order.
 Telephone number: 01243 818231.
-You can leave a message which will get answered on Mondays.
+You can leave a message which will get answered.

 You will also need:

 Palette knife or old loyalty card

 A4 clean plastic or glass surface for inking.
 Or old cereal packet taped down firmly shiny side up to work bench.